kkrull/scala-sandbox/programming-in-scala-4/README.md

-# Programming in Scala Book Club
+# Programming in Scala (4th Edition)

-The original code I wrote as part of a book club that was working through an early edition of Programming in Scala.
+Start using ScalaTest again, from Programming in Scala 4th Edition (2019).

 ## Contents